borgstrom/KnitterStream/README.md

 triggered by receiving a single byte over the serial port of the Arduino itself.
 See the code for the current map of button codes.

+### Arduino Hardware
+The hardware portion of the Arduino is comprised of a Uno R3, the [Robot Builder’s Shield][rbs], a 4067b multiplexer (as we need more pins that the Arduino has), lots of 4N37 optocouplers and other odds and ends for interfacing with the e6000.

 Python Code
 -----------